Summary: The Spirit of Laws (page 5)

 In a democracy, people value equality, whereas in monarchies, everyone aspires to superiority.

 Frugality is inseparable from this love of equality.
-It arises from what Montesquieu calls the spirit of commerce: The spirit of commerce brings with it that of frugality, economy, moderation, work, wisdom, tranquillity, order, and rule.
-Evil comes when the excess of wealth destroys this spirit of commerce 2.
+It springs from what Montesquieu calls the spirit of commerce: The spirit of commerce brings with it that of frugality, economy, moderation, work, wisdom, tranquillity, order, and rule.
+Evil comes when the excess of wealth destroys this spirit of commerce

 Laws in democracies—such as those governing inheritance—promote this equality.

-By contrast, laws in monarchies establish hereditary nobility, privileges, entails, and lineage restrictions—in other words, inequality.
+Laws in monarchies, by contrast, establish hereditary nobility, privileges, entails, and lineage restrictions—in other words, inequality.

-In despotisms, few laws are needed.
-Above all, laws must not be allowed to change: When you train a beast, you take great care to ensure that it keeps its master, its lesson, and its pace; you strike its brain with two or three movements, and no more 5.
+In despotisms, few laws are needed, and above all they must not be allowed to change: When you train a beast, you take great care to ensure that it keeps its master, its lesson, and its pace; you strike its brain with two or three movements, and no more

 When the savages of Louisiana want to have fruit, they cut the tree at its base and pick the fruit.
 Such is despotic government 6.